MobileTeleSystems/data-rentgen/docs/reference/database/index.rst

     $ python -m data_rentgen.db.migrations upgrade head

-  This is a thin wrapper around `alembic cli <https://alembic.sqlalchemy.org/en/latest/tutorial.html#running-our-first-migration>`_, options and commands are just the same.

   .. note::

       This command should be executed after each upgrade to new Data.Rentgen version.